Jean Brodie: Character

 In the novel, Miss Brodie dies of cancer in 1946.

 The play and film show marked departures from the novel.
 Being adapted for stage and screen by Jay Presson Allen, the story is told in a largely linear fashion.
 It begins in 1932, after Miss Brodie has returned from her summer holidays in Italy, having realized her prime is upon her.
 The essentials of the character and the story are the same, though some characters are different or meet different ends.
 Mary MacGregor, for example, does not die in a hotel fire that happens years after graduation, but she is killed while in her final year at Marcia Blaine, when she goes to join her brother who is fighting in the Spanish Civil War.
-She dies when the train on which she is traveling is blown up.
+She dies when the train on which she is travelling is blown up.

 In the play, we see a few scenes showing Sandy in later life as a nun.
 In the film, we do not know what becomes of Sandy or any of the other girls after graduation.
 Whereas in the book, Miss Brodie is betrayed by Sandy after she and the girls have all left school, the play and film put the betrayal before graduation and before the end of the school year.
 Sandy's betrayal is done in response to the death of Mary MacGregor.